davidralphlewis/binaryephemera/_notes/write-a-letter-that-will-not-be-delivered.md

 me way, or it could be that you find it hard to express your feelings towards a person.

-It's a way of [[journaling]] that means you have a specific person in mind, which helps focus your writing.
+It's a way of [[Journaling]] that means you have a specific person in mind, which helps focus your writing.